Sleep Disorders Center

 Sleep accounts for one-third of our lives.
 Good sleep is a critical component of a healthy, productive life.

 If sleep complaints are troubling you or someone you know, contact St. Catherine’s Sleep Disorders Center.
-Call (631) 870-3444.
+Call (631) 870-3444 or request an appointment today.